safetyfirstpdx/safetyfirstpdx.github.io/resources/code_of_conduct.md

 ### 5. Additional expectations about participation in the organization, event, or space

+You have at least one expected behavior to emphasize: you want people to tell you when there's an incident.

 Some communities have other social rules that aren't directly about harassment, like the [Recurse Center's](https://www.recurse.com/manual) "No feigning suprise" and "No well-actuallys".

 ### 6. The scope of who the policy affects